newsomm/poke-builder/README.md

 This project uses the [PokeAPI](https://pokeapi.co/)

 #### Note
-The API only has data for the first 6 regions.
-Anything past Gen 6 is not avaliable at the moment.
+This API does not have data yet for the Galar region